mdolab/.github/travis/README.md

 However, even for repos with both real and complex tests, it's not necessary to use this feature, since it is not activated by default and you can simply run both real and complex tests in the same job.
 In this case, you would ignore the `DOCKER_TEST_TYPE` variable and lump both tests together.

+The `DOCKER_REPO` variable controls whether the Docker image is `public` or `private`.
+By default this is set to `public`, to override simply set this variable in the Travis file in the repo.
+It's also possible to have Travis automatically determine the `DOCKER_REPO` value by setting `AUTO_DOCKER_REPO=true`.
+This will set `DOCKER_REPO` to `public` if it is a PR build from another user, and `private` if it's a PR build from `mdolab` or a branch build.
+This is used by pyOptSparse which performs tests using either image depending on whether the Docker Hub credentials are available.

 ## How do I use this?
 These scripts are designed to be somewhat flexible in nature, configurable by selectively importing files and setting various environment variables.
 The most common use case is to have Travis trigger `black`, `flake8`, and a set of Docker builds.